vagonbar/gr-gwn3/libgwn/docs/FSM.md

 xecuted.

 The FSM is defined through tables of transitions.
-In a current state, for a give n input symbol, the process() method uses these tables to decide which action to call and which the next state will be, if and only if the condition evaluates t o True; otherwise, nothing happens.
+In a current state, for a give n input symbol, the ```process()``` method uses these tables to decide which action to call and which the next state will be, if and only if the condition evaluates to True; otherwise, nothing happens.

 The table of transitions defines the following associations::
 ```